If you want to know how to write a song on guitar but need help knowing where to start, then you’re in the right place.

 Learning how to write a song on guitar is easier than you’d think.
 The guitar is one of my favorite instruments to write on because it uses repeating patterns.

 Start with the basics and commit yourself to learn a few major and minor chords in the G Major Scale.
-Then, you can write songs in any key you wish with a guitar capo without learning new chord shapes.
+Then, you can write songs in any key you wish with a guitar capo without learning new chord shapes or understanding chord inversions.

 If you want to dive deeper into songwriting, check out my how to write a song article for more tips on creating your own original music.